 It allows you to place the correct requirements.

-Combining ALM tools along with a great development team will make your product stand out.
+Combining ALM tools with a skillful development team will make your product stand out and deliver exceptional ROI.

 You can use ALM with any development approach.

 ALM serves as the foundation and its features depend on your chosen development approach.
 Whether you use traditional methods like Waterfall or more modern frameworks like Agile, ALM is fundamentally about creating, integrating, and sustaining a software product through continuous procedures.

 ALM adopts a holistic approach.

 Every process in ALM, from designing to maintaining, can be run individually but they are interdependent to produce the best possible product.